rohan-b99/prompt-evaluator/README.md

 # prompt-evaluator

-CLI tool for generating and running variants of prompts against both LLMs (via https://github.com/rustformers/llm) and remote APIs (currently only OpenAI or OpenAI-compatible servers)
+CLI + UI tool for generating and running variants of prompts against both LLMs (via https://github.com/rustformers/llm) and remote APIs (currently only OpenAI or OpenAI-compatible servers)

 ## Installation